livialima/linuxupskillchallenge/docs/00-VPS-big.md

 ## When you are done

 You should be safe running the VM during the month for the challenge, but you can **Stop** the instance at any point.
-It will continue to count toward the bill, though.
+It will continue to count towards the bill, though.

 When you no longer need the VM, **Terminate/Destroy** instance.